inato/effect-meetup-20240423/slides.md

 - All ports migrated in around a month thanks to team work
 - All runners migrated too so we could start writing Effect-only code without worrying about an fp-ts compatible version
-- Today we alrady have 80ish new full Effect use cases
+- Today we already have 80ish new full Effect use cases

 ---

 # Bonus (if we have time)
-+ some examples on how having migrated to Effect feels so much better (if we have time) -> (firstSuccessOf...)
++ some examples on how having migrated to Effect feels so much better (if we have time) -> (firstSuccessOf?)